 Transferring Chase Ultimate Rewards to The World of Hyatt Program on the Chase Mobile App

-Performing the above functions, such as combining points and transferring to travel partners, using the Chase Mobile app is a bit confusing at first.
+Performing the above functions, such as combining points and transferring to travel partners, using the Chase Mobile app is a bit confusing initially.

 Here are the steps on how to navigate the Chase Mobile App, so you can quickly transfer your Chase Ultimate Rewards Points wherever you are.